 V.1 Overview

 Profile content is mainly use case dependent as outlined in clause 1.1.
-In order to demonstrate profile specification guidelines in clause 9, this Recommendation considers two exemplary use cases:
+In order to demonstrate profile specification guidelines in clause 9, this Recommendation considers two example use cases:

-Capability set ‘A’ (CSA): a trunking gateway performance monitoring scenario according use case 1 (clause I.2); and
+Capability set ‘A’ (CSA): a trunking gateway performance monitoring scenario according to use case 1 (clause I.2); and

-Capability set ‘B’ (CSB): a border gateway performance monitoring scenario according use case 6 (clause I.7).
+Capability set ‘B’ (CSB): a border gateway performance monitoring scenario according to use case 6 (clause I.7).

-Tables V.I and V.2 illustrate exemplary set of requirements (based on clause 8) for profiling the two gateway types:
+Tables V.I and V.2 illustrate sets of requirements (based on clause 8) for profiling the two gateway types:

 …